ARTS

 Museum Voorlinden is situated in the natural environment of the eponymous estate.
 Surrounded by green trees, overlooking the water and wide pasturage, visitors will be able to enjoy the artworks peacefully.
 The architecture of the museum actively contributes to the experience of nature inside the building.
 Large glass windows offer views on the natural surroundings and the museum rooms will be lit with a special roof construction that provides daylight.
 Nature, art and architecture harmonise at Voorlinden.

-Edward Hopper (born July 22, 1882, Nyack, N.Y., U.S.—died May 15, 1967, New York City) American painter whose realistic depictions of everyday urban scenes shock the viewer into recognition of the strangeness of familiar surroundings.
+Edward Hopper (born July 22, 1882, Nyack, N.Y., U.S.—died May 15, 1967, New York City) is an American painter whose realistic depictions of everyday urban scenes shock the viewer into recognition of the strangeness of familiar surroundings.
 He strongly influenced the Pop art and New Realist painters of the 1960s and 1970s.

 Hopper was initially trained as an illustrator, but, between 1901 and 1906, he studied painting under Robert Henri, a member of a group of painters called the Ashcan School (*)